Bill Hicks: Material and style

-Hicks's performance style was seen as a play on his audience's emotions.
+Hicks' performance style was seen as a play on his audience's emotions.
 He expressed anger, disgust, and apathy while addressing the audience in a casual and personal manner, which he likened to merely conversing with his friends.
-He would invite his audiences to challenge authority and the existential nature of "accepted truth."
+He would invite his audiences to challenge authority and the existential nature of "accepted truth".
 One such message, which he often used in his shows, was delivered in the style of a news report (to draw attention to the negative slant news organizations give to any story about drugs):

-American philosopher and ethnomycologist Terence McKenna was a frequent source of Hicks's most controversial psychedelic and philosophical counter-cultural material; he infamously acted out an abridged version of McKenna's "Stoned Ape" model of human evolution as a routine during several of his final shows.
+American philosopher and ethnomycologist Terence McKenna was a frequent source of Hicks' most controversial psychedelic and philosophical counter-cultural material; Hicks infamously acted out an abridged version of McKenna's "Stoned Ape" model of human evolution as a routine during several of his final shows.

-Another of Hicks's most-delivered lines was given during a gig in Chicago during 1989 (later released as the bootleg I'm Sorry, Folks).
+Another of Hicks' most-delivered lines was given during a gig in Chicago in 1989 (later released as the bootleg I'm Sorry, Folks).
 After a heckler repeatedly shouted "Free Bird", Hicks screamed, "Hitler had the right idea; he was just an underachiever!"
 Hicks followed this remark with a misanthropic tirade calling for unbiased genocide against the whole of humanity.

-Much of Hicks's routine involved direct attacks on mainstream society, religion, politics, and consumerism.
-Asked in a BBC interview why he cannot do a routine that appeals "to everyone", he said that such an act was impossible.
-He responded by repeating a comment that an audience member once made to him, "We don't come to comedy to think!", to which he replied, "Gee, where do you go to think?
-I'll meet you there!"
-When asked whether a "half way" point existed between audience expectations and his own, he said: "but my way is half-way between, I mean, this is a night club, and, you know, these are adults, and what do you expect?"
-Hicks was strongly against political correctness, and jokingly stated that the politically correct should be "hunted down and killed."